 Symptoms of PAD include:

-Aching pain or numbness in feet or toes even while resting
+- Aching pain or numbness in feet or toes (sometimes even while resting)

-Ulcers or sores on leg or foot that won’t heal
+- Ulcers or sores on heels or toes that won’t heal

 Risk Factors of PAD

 Men are more likely to get PAD than women, but overall, PAD is a condition that becomes more common as we get older and can be worsened by an unhealthy lifestyle.

 Common risk factors for this condition include:

 - Being age 65 and older